 – To change information for a Log Server, select a server from the list and click Edit.

-Note, you can decide to remove a particular log server.
+Note, that you can decide to remove a particular log server.
 See the WatchGuard reference Manual.

 Part E. XTM firebox configuration.